DSCR Cash-Out Refinance for Property Acquisition | Tim Popp

 Common seasoning requirements across DSCR lenders:

-The 6-month requirement exists for several reasons.
-It prevents “day-one cash-out” abuse where investors buy, immediately pull equity, and walk away underwater.
-It also ensures the lender has a track record of payments on the original acquisition before extending more credit.
+The 6-month requirement exists to prevent “day-one cash-out” abuse where investors buy, immediately pull equity, and walk away underwater.
+It also means the lender has a track record of payments on the original acquisition before extending more credit.

-For BRRRR strategy investors, seasoning is critical to understand.
+For BRRRR strategy investors, seasoning matters.
 If you close on a BRRRR deal in January and want to cash out in July, you need a lender with a 6-month seasoning policy (not 12).
 Know this before you buy.

 The BRRRR Strategy: Explained with DSCR Cash-Out